Sammyjayyy/sql-customer-analysis/README.md

 ## SQL Queries & Insights

-1. Average Spending Score By Gender
+## 1. Average Spending Score By Gender

-SELECT gender, AVG(spending_score) AS avg_spending
+-SELECT gender, AVG(spending_score) AS avg_spending
 FROM customers
 GROUP BY gender;

-Explanation:
+-Explanation:
 This query shows the average spending score for male and female customers.

-Insight:
+-Insight:
 Female customers have a slightly higher average spending score than males.
 Marketing campaigns can be adjusted based on gender behavior.

 2. Spending Score By Age Group